KSP-CKAN/CKAN/Spec.md

   during install.
 (Eg: `MyMods/KSP/Foo` will be installed into `GameData/Foo`.)
 - `install_to`: The location where this section should be installed.
-  Presently the only valid value for this entry is `GameData`.
+  Presently the only valid values for this entry are `GameData` and `Ships`.
 Paths will be preserved,

 An install directive may also include the following optional fields: